26 Developer Goals That ACTUALLY WORK – with SMART Examples

-Hopefully, it’s pretty clear which one of the above is a SMART goal.
-However, to confirm, it’s the second one.
-This goal gives a very clear breakdown of what you will do, how you will do it, and over what time period.
+This goal gives a clear breakdown of what you’ll do, how you’ll do it, and over what time period.

 Just saying you want to work out more doesn’t give you any idea about how you intend to do it.
 And most importantly it doesn’t hold you accountable.

 You could work out for five minutes, one day of the week, and if that’s more than what you are currently doing, it’s technically achieving your goal.

 However, it’s probably not going to get you the desired outcome of why you want to work out more.

 Now that we know what a SMART goal is, let’s look at 5 SMART goals you can set to become a better programmer this year: